 What is an inguinal hernia?

-What are the benefits of undergoing laparoscopic repair of inguinal hernias?
+What are the benefits of undergoing inguinal hernia repair surgery?

 You no longer have a hernia.
 Surgery can prevent serious complications that can be caused by a hernia.